Here’s the latest in the enthralling HISTORY OF BATHING series by The Bath Tub Diva!

 Dating as far back as 2000 BC, ancient Egyptians were amongst the first to widely adopt the power of the hot tub for its therapeutic values.
-In fact, Phraortes, the King of Media, built one of the first known hot tubs in 600 BC, which simply consisted of a water-filled caldera that was then heated by placing red-hot stones in the water.
-Yeah, but did they have JETS in these hot tubs?
+These hot tubs consisted of a water-filled caldera that was then heated by placing red-hot stones in the water.

-Due to the climate, (remember, we are in Egypt where it’s hot hot hot) Egyptians were fixated on cleanliness – so much so that foreigners (thought to be dirty) and those who didn’t have access to personal hygiene options were despised.
-Despised?
-Seems a bit harsh – maybe they were just violently ignored?
+Due to the climate, (remember, we are in Egypt where it’s hot hot hot) Egyptians were fixated on cleanliness, often bathing up to 4 times a day.
+Foreigners – who were thought to be dirty no matter how much they bathed – and those who didn’t have access to personal hygiene options were snubbed.

-Men and woman shaved and plucked off all of their body hair using tweezers, knives and razors, made of flint or metal – ALL of their hair?
-All of it?
-They would be busy all the time because once you got to the end of your body, hair would have grown in at the beginning again.
-Not only was this for beauty, but it also rid the Egyptians of body lice.
-(TBTD says Ewwwwwwwwwwww to body lice!)
+Men and woman shaved and plucked off all of their body hair using tweezers, knives and razors, made of flint or metal – phew! this would be a full time job because once you got to the end of your body, hair would have grown in at the beginning again.
+Not only was this for the ideal of beauty at the time, but it also rid the Egyptians of body lice.
+Ewwwwwwwww!

-To clean themselves while bathing, the Egyptians used natron (which was also used when mummifying the dead – another ewwwwww from TBTD – you know they pulled their brains outta their noses – the dead, not the bathers), followed by linen towels for drying.
-The rich had facilities in their places of residence while the majority of Egyptians bathed in the Nile.
+To clean themselves while bathing, the Egyptians used natron – a soda ash that when blended with oil made soap.
+Natron was also used when mummifying the dead – another ewwwwww.
+The rich had bathing facilities in their places of residence while the majority of Egyptians bathed in the Nile.

-The homes of the wealthy were airy and roomy, literally.
+The homes of the wealthy were airy and roomy.
 There were bedrooms, servant’s quarters, halls, dining rooms – and BATHROOMS!
 Actually, a “bathroom” was usually a small recessed room with a square slab of limestone in the corner.
-There the master of the house stood while his slaves liberally doused him with water.
+There the master of the house stood or sat while his servants liberally doused him with water.
 Well, we can’t really call that a “bath” now can we?
 That is a “shower”.
-And this slave business is bothersome; for goodness sake “master of the house”, pick up your own bucket and soak your head, do you really have to have someone do that for you?
+However, there is evidence from excavating that there were wonderful large public bath houses with showers, stone basins and stoves to heat the hot water.
+Hopefully everyone got to use them, not just the rich.

 If you enjoyed this article, please LIKE it & Tweet it to your friends.
 Sign up for the Diva Newsletter to get a weekly summery of the posts and notices on Give-aways and other freebies!